discourse/discourse/README.md

 ## Security

-We take security very seriously at Discourse, and all our code is 100% open source and peer reviewed.
+We take security very seriously at Discourse; all our code is 100% open source and peer reviewed.
 Please read [our security guide](https://github.com/discourse/discourse/blob/master/docs/SECURITY.md) for an overview of security measures in Discourse.

 ## The Discourse Team